youssefelbaitar/WRO-Future-Engineers/README.md

 ***

-**Hey we are team Astra we are 3, Rym, Adam, and Youssef, 15-year-old coders, We've joined the WRO Future Engineers competition, and this is our repository.
-It comprises all the engineering materials for our autonomus vehicle model participating in the 2024 WRO Future Engineers competition.**
+## <p align="center"> Hey we are team Astra we are 3, Rym, Adam, and Youssef, 15-year-old coders, We've joined the WRO Future Engineers competition, and this is our repository.
+It comprises all the engineering materials for our autonomus vehicle model participating in the 2024 WRO Future Engineers competition. </p>

 ***